Giovanniprevitera01/movie-database/README.md

 Recalculates and updates the average rating of a movie whenever a new review is added.
 ### 🚫 4.
 Prevent Duplicate Movies in Playlists

+## 👤 Author

+Giovanni Previtera – GitHub Profile

+## 📜 License

+This project is licensed under the MIT License - see the LICENSE file for details.